 Winter is a great time to get outside and strengthen those legs walking or running on the snow and ice.
 You may not reach the speeds you do in the summer, but you work your legs differently to keep you stable in all that snow.
 You can also get a great workout by cross-country skiing, skating or even snowshoeing.

 But it isn’t always easy getting out when the weather outside is frightful.
 Abell offers these tips to help you make the most of your winter workout:

 Dress in layers.
 The best way to combat the cold is to dress in several layers that you can remove if you start getting hot.
-Abell recommends the first layer be a moisture-wicking layer to get the sweat away from your body and prevent you from getting too cold.
+Abell recommends the first layer be a moisture-wicking layer to get the sweat away from your Healthy Body and prevent you from getting too cold.
 Add one to two more layers depending on the temperature, then ensure your top layer keeps out the wind.
 The key thing to remember is that, when you first step outside, you should feel a bit chilled.
 “If you don’t feel chilly, when you’re 10 minutes into your workout, you’re going to be perspiring heavily and ripping off layers,” Abell says.

 Vests are not your friend.
 The point of layering is to be able to remove layers as you get too hot.
 For most people, the easiest thing to do is tie that outer layer around the waist.
 The problem with vests, Abell points out, is that you’re unable to do that.
 And, unless you’re willing to throw your vest on the ground and leave it there, you’re stuck carrying it for the rest of your workout.
 “I’ve seen people sling vests through their arms like a purse to try and carry them along,” Abell says.
 Not the most effective when you’re trying to work out.